-Tennessee authorities indict Mason County woman on fake sexual assault claim
+Tennessee authorities indict woman on fake sexual assault claim

 KNOXVILLE, Tenn. — The Tennessee Bureau of Investigation says an investigation into the case revealed that the incident did not occur.